 It is great if you speak Spanish or have a basic understanding of the language, but in Antigua, it is not a requirement.
 Speaking Spanish does make getting around easier; however, many car services are bilingual.

 After you land in Guatemala City, you will want to have pre-booked a car service to drive you to Antigua.
 Some Hotels offer this service.
-The trip is about an hour to an hour and a half, depending on traffic, and costs about $45 one-way.
+The trip is about an hour to an hour and a half, depending on traffic.

 You can pre-book your shuttle service from Guatemala City airport to Antigua, Guatemala here.

 The best way to get around the Old City is to walk.
 Antigua is a very walkable and friendly small city.
 If you prefer not to walk, you can grab a Tuk Tuk, a small 3-wheeled taxi.
-Tuk Tuk’s are readily available all over town and cost about q20 or $3 for a one-way trip in town.
+Tuk Tuk’s are readily available all over town.

 If you are going a bit further, taking a Uber is always a good idea.
 You can take a chicken bus, a remodeled school bus, and Guatemalans’ main form of transportation.
 Still, I’d recommend only doing that once and more for the experience than using it as a way of formal transportation.
 The drivers are known to be careless.